The Walt Disney Company: 1967–1984: Roy O. Disney's leadership and death, Walt Disney World, animation industry decline, and Touchstone Pictures

-In September, 12 animators, which was over 15 percent of the department, resigned from the studio.
-Led by Don Bluth, they left because of a conflict with the training program and the atmosphere at the studio, and started their own company Don Bluth Productions.
+In September, 12 animators, which was over 15% of the department, resigned.
+Led by Don Bluth, they left because of a conflict with the training program and the atmosphere, and started their own company Don Bluth Productions.
 In 1981, Disney released Dumbo to VHS and Alice in Wonderland the following year, leading Disney to eventually release all its films on home media.
 On July 24, Walt Disney's World on Ice, a two-year tour of ice shows featuring Disney charters, made its premiere at the Brendan Byrne Meadowlands Arena after Disney licensed its characters to Feld Entertainment.
-The same month, Disney's animated film The Fox and the Hound was released and became the highest-grossing animated film to that point at $39.9 million.
-It was the company's first film that did not involve Walt and was the last major work done by Disney's Nine Old Men, who were replaced with younger animators.
+The same month, Disney's animated film The Fox and the Hound was released and became the highest-grossing animated film to that point at $40 million.
+It was the first film that did not involve Walt and the last major work done by Disney's Nine Old Men, who were replaced with younger animators.

-As profits for the company started to decline, on October 1, 1982, Epcot, then known as EPCOT Center, opened as the second theme park in Walt Disney World, with around 10,000 people in attendance during the opening.
-The park cost over $900 million to construct, and consisted of the Future World pavilion and the World Showcase representing Mexico, China, Germany, Italy, America, Japan, France, the United Kingdom, and Canada; Morocco and Norway were added in 1984 and 1988, respectively.
+As profits started to decline, on October 1, 1982, Epcot, then known as EPCOT Center, opened as the second theme park in Walt Disney World, with around 10,000 people in attendance during the opening.
+The park cost over $900 million to construct, and consisted of the Future World pavilion and World Showcase representing Mexico, China, Germany, Italy, America, Japan, France, the UK, and Canada; Morocco and Norway were added in 1984 and 1988, respectively.
 The animation industry continued to decline and 69% of the company's profits were from its theme parks; in 1982, there were 12 million visitors to Walt Disney World, a figure that declined by 5% the following June.
 On July 9, 1982, Disney released Tron, one of the first films to extensively use computer-generated imagery (CGI).
-Tron was a big influence on other CGI movies, although it received mixed reviews.
-In total, in 1982, the company lost $27 million.
+It was a big influence on other CGI movies, though it received mixed reviews.
+In 1982, the company lost $27 million.

-On April 15, 1983, Disney's first park outside the U.S. Tokyo Disneyland, opened in Urayasu, Japan.
-Costing around $1.4 billion, construction of the park started in 1979 when Disney and The Oriental Land Company agreed to build a park together.
+On April 15, 1983, Disney's first park outside the US, Tokyo Disneyland, opened in Urayasu.
+Costing around $1.4 billion, construction started in 1979 when Disney and The Oriental Land Company agreed to build a park together.
 Within its first ten years, the park had over 140 million visitors.
 After an investment of $100 million, on April 18, Disney started a pay-to-watch cable television channel called Disney Channel, a 16-hours-a-day service showing Disney films, twelve programs, and two magazines shows for adults.
-Although it was expected to do well, the company lost $48.3 million after its first year, with around 916,000 subscribers.
+Although it was expected to do well, the company lost $48 million after its first year, with around 916,000 subscribers.